1-30 Aug 2025

 Starring: Conner Chapman, Shaun Thomas and Sean Gilder.

-Set on the outskirts of Bradford, we follow two rebellious young lads – Arbor and Swifty – and their involvement with a local scrap dealer.
+Set on the outskirts of Bradford, this story follows two rebellious young lads – Arbor and Swifty – and their involvement with a local scrap dealer.

 Runtime: 91 mins